The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Rocket League lets you take control of rocket-boosted cars as you jump through the air and try to hit an oversized ball into your opponent’s goal, whether they are other players or the AI.

-It’s one of those games that’s a little hard to learn but completely worth it when you’re able to perform impressive-looking moves to score a goal.
+It’s one of those games that’s a little hard to learn but completely worth it when you can perform impressive-looking moves to score a goal.

 It’s really only about winning and looking cool while doing so.

-*Note: Rocket League isn’t available in the Google Play Store but NVIDIA Shield users can be play it on GeForce Now.
+*Note: Rocket League isn’t available in the Google Play Store, but NVIDIA Shield users can play it on GeForce Now.
 Gamepad required.